 Unless otherwise specifically stated by a resolution or ordinance of Council, all purchasing contracts made by or on behalf of the Town must be executed by the purchasing agent.

 In the event of disaster or other emergency, if purchases of supplies, materials, equipment or contractual services must be made immediately without an opportunity for the procedures herein or Council approval, the Town Manager is authorized to make necessary purchases to protect the public health and safety and without complying with the procedures outlined in this chapter.
 In the event of such emergency purchases, the Town Manager shall report the details of the purchase to Council as soon as possible thereafter.

 All municipally owned property, real or personal, must be disposed of either by:

-Unless otherwise requested by the Town Manager and so directed by the Council, monies received pursuant to Subsection A(2) and (3) above must be credited to the vehicle or equipment reserve fund revenue account designated as the current vehicle or equipment fund used by the department for which it was purchased.
+Personal property.
+Unless otherwise requested by the Town Manager and so directed by the Council, monies received from the disposal of personal property pursuant to Subsection A(2) and (3) above must be credited to the vehicle or equipment reserve fund revenue account designated as the current vehicle or equipment fund used by the department for which it was purchased.

 This chapter does not apply to disposal of:

 The above procedure must be followed at all times unless prior approval is obtained from the Town Council.